 1) I will NOT interact, nor make any attempt to interact, with children or youth, other than my own, who participate in RRUUC programs anywhere either on RRUUC property or at RRUUC sponsored events.

 2) I will have an authorized companion approved by the Safe Congregation Committee (SCC) of RRUUC with me at all times when I am on RRUUC property and at RRUUC sponsored events.
-I am responsible for arranging my own companion from the approved list of authorized companions given to me by the her designated representative.
+I am responsible for arranging my own companion from the approved list of authorized companions given to me by the Sr. Minister or his/her designated representative.

 3) My companion will meet me at the front doors of RRUUC at an agreed upon time.
-He or she will accompany me into the service and sit beside me.
+He or she will accompany me into the service/event and sit beside me.
 When the service or program is over, my companion will escort me directly back to the front doors.
 I will then proceed directly to my vehicle and leave the RRUUC premises.

-4) I will notify the by email AND I will leave a message on the RRUUC pastoral care phone line regarding (1) my intention to attend worship service or any other church activity and (2) the name the companion who will accompany me.
-I will notify the ministers in this manner at least 48 hours before the event, and I will receive confirmation from before attending worship service or any other church activity. *Contact information is provided below.
+4) I will notify all of the ministers by email AND I will leave a message on the RRUUC pastoral care phone line regarding (1) my intention to attend worship service or any other church activity and (2) the name the companion who will accompany me.
+I will notify the ministers in this manner at least 48 hours before the event, and I will receive confirmation from one of the ministers before attending worship service or any other church activity. *Contact information is provided below.

-5) I understand that the SCC or the may inform the congregation via the RRUUC weekly e-newsletter that someone charged with a crime against a child or youth will be attending Sunday services with a companion, and will not have contact with our children or youth.
+5) I understand that the SCC or the Sr. Minister may inform the congregation via the RRUUC weekly e-newsletter that someone charged with a crime against a child or youth will be attending Sunday services with a companion, and will not have contact with our children or youth.
 I understand that an announcement of this sort will not identify me by name.
-However, should congregants individually ask members of the SCC or my name, I understand that they may provide it.
+However, should congregants individually ask members of the SCC or the Sr. Minister, my name, I understand that they may provide it.

-6) I will use computers.
+6) I will not use RRUUC computers or otherwise attempt to connect to the internet from RRUUC.

-7) I will inform of the final disposition of my criminal case, and she will inform the and the SCC.
-At this point, the and the SCC will review this agreement and discuss warranted modifications with me.
+7) I will inform Sr. Minister of the final disposition of my criminal case, and she or he will inform the other ministers and the SCC.
+At this point, the Sr. Minister and the SCC will review this agreement and discuss warranted modifications with me.

 Signature of Person who has been Charged Printed Name